Can I claim against my parent’s estate?

 c) Families were not all to be blamed for their lack of income which makes a claim for tax credits necessary and possible.

-The Court of Appeal stressed the importance of allowing Judges who preside over a trial to make that “value judgment” as they are the ones who hear all of the witnesses and full facts of the case.
+The Court of Appeal stressed the importance of allowing Judges to make that “value judgment” as they are the ones who hear all of the witnesses and full facts of the case.
 They made it clear that appeal court Judges should not interfere with those value judgments unless it can be proven that the trial Judge asked himself the wrong legal question or paid attention to the wrong facts.

 As the District Judge did not do either of these things in this case his original ruling that reasonable financial provision had not been made for Heather was upheld.

-If you are an adult child, or any other eligible claimant under the Inheritance (Provision for Family and Dependants) Act 1975 and you think that you may have a claim, then please do not hesitate to speak to one of our specialist contentious probate solicitors for a free initial assessment of your claim.
+If you are an adult child, or any other eligible claimant under the Inheritance Act and you think that you may have a claim, then please do not hesitate to speak to one of our specialist contentious probate solicitors for a free initial assessment of your claim.

-We are experts in dealing with Inheritance Act and disputed will claims, deal with claims nationwide.
+We are experts in dealing with Inheritance Act cases, dealing with claims nationwide.

 We have a range of funding options available, including No Win – No Fee agreements.